shiguredo/oss/README.en.md

 ## Discord

-Shigure-Do has a community on Discord, and maintains three servers.
+Shiguredo has a community on Discord, and maintains three servers.

 - OpenMomo server
     - OpenMomo project's server